usnistgov/800-63-3/sp800-63-3/definitions.md

 A trusted entity that issues or registers subscriber authenticators and issues electronic credentials to subscribers.
 The CSP may encompass Registration Authorities (RAs) and verifiers that it operates.
 A CSP may be an independent third party, or may issue credentials for its own use.

 #### Cross-site Request Forgery (CSRF)
-An attack in which a subscriber who is currently authenticated to an RP and connected through a secure session, browses to an attacker's website which causes the subscriber to unknowingly invoke unwanted actions at the RP.
+An attack in which a subscriber who is currently authenticated to a RP and connected through a secure session, browses to an attacker's website which causes the subscriber to unknowingly invoke unwanted actions at the RP.

 For example, if a bank website is vulnerable to a CSRF attack, it may be possible for a subscriber to unintentionally authorize a large money transfer, merely by viewing a malicious link in a webmail message while a connection to the bank is open in another browser window.